dreamysx/cc150/README.md

 # cc150
-Road to abe a programmer.
+Road to be a programmer.